brugr/hikami/README.md

 A custom image for use with Silverblue, based of [castrojo/ublue-image](https://github.com/castrojo/ublue-image).
 It tries to be a pretty clean and vanilla install of GNOME with only a few smaller tweaks.

+You should check the [FAQ](#faq) for a notice as to why you probably shouldn't use this.

 # Usage

 WARNING: This is still experimental.
 You should have Fedora Silverblue 37 already installed: